Configure Encrypted Channel to LDAP External Identity Store

 Configure encrypted channel for simple bind

-If your organisation uses an LDAP directory other than Active Directory, then follow the procedures here for configuring an encrypted channel for LDAP simple bind.
+If your organization uses an LDAP directory other than Active Directory, then follow the procedures here for configuring an encrypted channel for LDAP simple bind.

 This section describes how to configure Tableau Server to use an encrypted channel for LDAP simple bind.